millipedes/ns/README.md

 # :mountain_snow: ns Programming Language
 ## :dart: Project Description/Goal
 ns is meant to be a fast relatively powerful programming language.
+By May 2022 it should have a fully functional stocastic process library natively.
 Currently it is interpreted, but soon I will likely write an assembly translation for GNU assembler.